urbit/urbit.org-reloaded/content/faq.md

 ### How should I take care of my Urbit HD Wallet? {#custody}

 Urbit IDs have accompanying security realities that must be taken seriously.
-Cryptographic assets are unique among things of value, because all of the responsibility for keeping those assets safe rests with the party that owns them.
+The responsibility for keeping cryptographic assets safe rests fully with the party that owns them.

 The nature of decentralization is such that there is no authority that has the power to restore any lost or stolen wallet.
 Neither can anyone force you to follow good security practices.
 At most, they can give you recommendations. **Remember:** if critical items, such as your ownership key, are lost or compromised, your assets are likely gone forever.

 Below we list some good practices for storing keys, strictest first.
 Higher-value assets should be secured with stricter measures.

-#### Security Tier 1: Cold Storage*
+#### Security Tier 1: Cold storage*

 Cold storage refers to any method in which secrets are stored in a way that is not accessible to any network.
 Cold-stored keys should only ever be generated offline.

 Cold storage media options:
 - Printing the secret on a piece of paper.
 However, paper wallets are vulnerable to various forms of physical damage, such as rot, water damage, smoke, or fire.
 Laminating the paper can mitigate some of these risks, but the lamination can potentially trap moisture.
-Make sure that you trust the printer: some have memory and network connections.
+Make sure that you trust the printer; some have memory and network connections.
 - Storing the secret on a brand-new USB stick or hard drive that has never been connected to a networked machine.
 - Storing the secret on a hardware wallet like Ledger or Trezor.
 - Engraving the secret on a strip of stainless steel.
 This medium is resistant to both water and fire damage.